 Unbelievably there are still a large number of workplaces that have developed a culture which actively promotes all of these sufferings.
 It is a culture of scapegoating: a process of seeking out individuals then blaming and punishing them for problems that have nothing whatsoever to do with this particular victimized individual.
 On the work floor many a boss uses this trick on his worker(s).

-If you think you have experienced or seen scapegoating previously or if you are undergoing it presently, then this article is for you and I am going to explain what scapegoating is, how you can recognise it and I will give you 5 handy tips on what you can do about it.
+If you think you have experienced or seen scapegoating previously or if you are undergoing it presently, then this article is for you and I am going to explain what scapegoating is, how you can recognize it and I will give you 5 handy tips on what you can do about it.

 What is a scapegoat?